 What are the best sewing machine brands out there?
-After careful research involving reading countless consumer feedbacks, surveying sewing machine owners and talking to industry experts, I’ll be revealing my findings below.
+After careful research involving reading countless consumer feedbacks, surveying sewing machine owners, and talking to industry experts, we reveal our findings below.
 But first, what are the most popular sewing machine brands out there?
 The most popular sewing machine brands are Brother, Janome, Singer, and Juki.
 These four brands account for a majority of consumer sewing machine sales.

 Most Popular Sewing Machine Brands

 The top sewing machine brands of the world include Bernina, Elna, Husquavarna, Janome, Pfaff and Singer to name a few.
 Each brand has a long history of crafting fine sewing and embroidery machines and their products come with lengthy warranties to back up their brand promise.

 Pictured is Brother’s top of the range Dream Machine 2

 Brother is one of the most popular sewing machine brands on the market today.
 They are a Japanese manufacturer.
 Their sewing machines are competitively priced with machines ranging from $60 for low-end basic models to over $8,000 for high-end computerized models.
 Brother Brand manufactures a range of embroidery machines, sergers (overlock machines), and combo sewing and embroidery machines in addition to standalone sewing machines.
 One notable feature of Brother sewing machines is the number of features it includes on even its basic machines.
 In a survey, Brother users rated the company highly for ease of use, portability, and durability.
 Some users felt the company could improve on value for money and build quality.
 Overall, Brother produces high-quality sewing machines with models to meet the needs and budget of everyone.

 Janome Sewing Machines

 Janome’s top of the range Memory Craft 1500 Sewing Machine